skibart/lawn-manager-react/README.md

 ## Want to Join?
 Just contact me!
 Every bit of help is greatly appreciated.
 While this project is currently nonprofit, it may become a good place for advertising in the future.

+## MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.